UCL/research-computing-with-cpp/session10/02exercise1.md

 ### Create a key pair

-In this exercise we'll be using Amazon Web Services.
+In this exercise we will be working with Amazon Web Services.

-Amazon uses public–key cryptography to authenticate users, so we'll create a key pair (a private and public key):
+Amazon uses public–key cryptography to authenticate users, so we'll need to create a private/public key pair:

 ``` bash
 # Create a key pair
 $ ssh-keygen -t rsa -f ~/.ssh/ec2 -b 4096
 ```

-...and we'll register our public key with Amazon Web Services.
+We then need to register our public key with Amazon Web Services.

 ![](session10/figures/key_pair.png)